pnp/pnpcore/docs/using-the-sdk/security-groups.md

 To update a group you first change the needed properties and then call one of the `Update` methods.

 > [!Note]
-> A group's description cannot contain html characters and it's length is limited to 511 characters.
+> As a group's description cannot contain html characters the provided html is turned into text automatically.
+Also is the description length automatically truncated at 511 characters.

 ```csharp
 // First get the group to update